Please join us Sunday mornings at 10:30 am.

 Book: The Wisdom of Florence Scovel Shinn.

 Attendance: Each class is free-standing.
 It is not necessary to attend every week or attend on Sunday.
 Text or call 314-378-4563.
-Meets on the 2nd floor of the Shrewsbury City Center.
+Meets in the 1st floor Council Room of the Shrewsbury City Center.

 Awakening Book Club - Free on Zoom

 Sharon Hepburn will be facilitating a book club where attendees will be reading together and then sharing contemplations from the selected books.

 Where: Email [email protected] for book selection and Zoom link

 Body Soap, Lotion, Deodorant, Hand Soap, Paper Towels, Shaving Cream,

 Dish Detergent, Fans/Blankets, Diapers (Baby & Adult)